kishanpython/Digit-Recognizer/README.md

 # Digit-Recognizer

-Predicting Hand Written Digit from zero to nine.
+Recognising Hand Written Digit from zero to nine.